Our top-rated 3-season sleeping bags of 2024 – expert reviews for every camper

 Cleaning sleeping bags and storing them correctly when not in use are both very straightforward but need to be done correctly in order to enjoy many years of use.

 To ensure the sleeping bag maintains its loft, store your sleeping bag in a larger storage bag at home rather than the compression sack.
 This is especially important for down.
-Many sleeping bags come with storage and compression bags, but if yours doesn't come with the latter, you can use an old pillowcase or somthing similar.
+Many sleeping bags come with storage and compression bags, but if yours doesn't come with the latter, you can use an old pillowcase or something similar.

 Grangers Down Wash

-Price: $16.95
+Price: £13.72

 Don't forget to subscribe to the Live For The Outdoors newsletter to get expert advice and outdoor inspiration delivered to your inbox!

-Just so you know, whilst we may receive a commission or other compensation from the links on this website, we never allow this to influence product selections - read why you should trust us
+Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us